srudqvist/NvimSetup/README.md

 # NvimSetup

 This is my Neovim setup.
-That I use on macOS.

 ## How to set up for mac